It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Breathe deep and smell fresh forest air as you search out the Hutt Valley’s waterfalls.
 From a three-minute to a three-hour walk, there’s a waterfall to suit every itinerary.

-It's an easy track to the highest waterfall in the Wellington Region!
-Follow the path for 10 minutes past the pond and along the creek.
+It's an easy track, follow the path for 10 minutes past the pond and along the creek.
 You'll cross the creek a number of times via foot bridges and there are plenty of chances to experience a forest full of birds, trees, berries and other wildlife.
 Explore the Weta Cave by the pond on your way back but remember to BYO torch!

 An even-graded track follows an old steel pipeline from the Cornish Street entrance upstream through mature bush to the Korokoro Dam.
-This is the first gravity-fed concrete dam in New Zealand, built to supply water for the Petone Borough in 1903.
+This dam was built to supply water for the Petone Borough in 1903.

 Follow Upper Tane's Track through tall rimu, matai, kahikatea and tawa forest, cross the old railway then dig deep for a climb through beech forest until you reconnect with Collins Stream, where you'll be delighted by this peaceful waterfall.
 Spend some time relaxing and listen to the birds sing, before returning to Tunnel Gully Recreation Area where you can take a dip in the river.